-To start writing extensions for Dynamics 365 Business Central, you'll need a Business Central tenant, Visual Studio Code, and the AL Language extension.
+To start writing extensions for Dynamics 365 Business Central, you'll need a Business Central tenant, Visual Studio Code, and the AL Language extension for Microsoft Dynamics 365 Business Central.
 Visual Studio Code is a cross-platform editor that you'll use for coding and debugging.

 Steps to set up a sandbox environment and Visual Studio Code

 Go through the following steps to set up a sandbox environment.
 Having set up a sandbox environment, you get sample code that compiles and runs with just a few commands.

 If you want to create a container-based sandbox, see Get started with the Container Sandbox Development Environment.
 For information about which sandboxes you can choose, see Sandbox Environments for Dynamics 365 Business Central Development.

 It is not supported to publish an extension from Visual Studio Code with the same identifiers as an extension which is already published to AppSource.
 Identifiers include the combination of appID and version or name, publisher, and version.
 If you do publish such an extension, it can be removed at any time.